 This is what we call partially reduced irreducible representation.
-Now, the label $i_\mu$ can be alternatively written by means of a triple $(\alpha,r_{\mu/\alpha}, i_\alpha$).
+Now the label $i_\mu$ can be alternatively written by means of a triple $i_\mu=(\alpha,r_{\mu/\alpha}, i_\alpha$).
+Namely, the index $\alpha$ tells in which irrep $\alpha$ we are, the index $r_{\mu/\alpha}$ tells in which copy of irrep $\alpha$ we are, and finally, the index $i_\alpha$ denotes the position in that copy (in the same way as $i_\mu$ denotes position in irrep $\mu$).
+One can use even shorter notation $i_\mu=(r_{\mu/\alpha},i_\alpha)$.
 We are now prepared to write the promised basis that appeared earlier in Theorem 11~\cite{StuIEEE}

-where $m_\alpha$ is multiplicity of irrep $\alpha$ in natural representation of $S(N-l)$ and and $m_\mu$, $m_\nu$ are multiplicities of natural representation of $S(N)$.
-Now, it is not hard to see, that the indices $r$, count the multiplicity of irrep $\mu$ in the space $H_\alpha$.
-Thus originally they denote multiplicity of reduced representation $\alpha$ in $\mu$, while here they also count multiplicity of the $\mu$ within induced representation $\alpha$.
+where $m_\alpha$ is multiplicity of irrep $\alpha$ in natural representation of $S(N-l)$ and and $m_\mu$, $m_\nu$ are multiplicities of natural representation of $S(N)$, and we have written one of the index of the operators $E$ in the partially reduced notation: